ARMID@Venezia

 • Federico Del Moretto (trainee)

-• Susanna Eupani (trainee)
+• Susanna Eupani (trainee and graduating student)

 • Clara Faccioli (trainee)